Karen Moe

 In 1978, Moe became the head coach of the California Golden Bears women's swim team at the University of California, Berkeley, and served in that position until 1992.
+At Cal, she coached 1984 Olympic triple gold butterfly medalist Mary T. Meagher, who also medalled in the 1988 Olympics.
 In 1987, she was named the NCAA Division I Women's Swimming Coach of the Year.
 From 1992 to 2004, she served within Cal's athletic department.

+She was inducted into the International Swimming Hall of Fame as an "Honor Swimmer" in 1992.